WR3 | Workshops

 - ProQuest Central

-Home > Other Resources > Databases.
+Home > Research Support > Databases.
+Alternatively, you may use the Database Finder.
 Open a tab in your browser for each database for testing purposes.

 Each database is unique, so you will have to familiarize yourself with how it works.
 Poke around a bit and get the lay of the land.
 Get to know these databases by using a keyword search string that you associate with your research project.
 Use the same search strings in each of the databases and see how the results differ.